Open-EO/openeo.org/documentation/1.0/qgis/index.md

 ### Creating new Jobs

-There are four approaches to create a new job using this plugin, depending on whether you want to start from scratch or just change existing jobs:
+There are three approaches to create a new job using this plugin, depending on whether you want to start from scratch or just change existing jobs:

 * **From scratch with web editor** - As described in the job table overview above, there is a button (no. 9) that opens